-The Law on Biodiversity, ratified by the National Assembly in 2008, is the first law legalizing provisions of "genetically modified organisms" ("GMOs") and risk management of "GMOs" in Vietnam.
+The Law on Biodiversity, ratified by the National Assembly in 2008, is the first law legalizing provisions of "genetically modified organism" ("GMO") and risk management of "GMO" in Vietnam.
 Previously, Vietnam managed "GMOs" under the 2005 Regulation on Biosafety, but this regulation did not detail the approval process for GE organisms and GE-derived products.
-The Law on Biodiversity took effect on July 1, 2009 and provides a legal basis for the GVN to outline the approval process and responsibilities of line ministries.
+The Law on Biodiversity, taking effect on July 1, 2009, provides a legal basis for the GVN to outline the approval process and responsibilities of line ministries.